 Full-time return with his own team in 2018 WTCR season

 Muller returned to full-time racing in 2018, with his own team in the WTCR - FIA World Touring Car Cup.
-The team is running two Hyundai i30 N TCR cars, one for Muller and another for Thed Bjork.
-Muller is among the front-runners from the start of the competition, fighting for the title against another veteran Gabriele Tarquini.
+The team was running two Hyundai i30 N TCR cars, one for Muller and another for Thed Bjork.
+Muller was among the front-runners from the start of the competition, scoring three wins and fighting for the title against another veteran Gabriele Tarquini.
+At the end of the season, Muller lost a title by three points.
+As a consolation, his team won Teams' championship.

-In 2018, Yvan Muller is racing with his own team in the WTCR - FIA World Touring Car Cup
+In 2018, Yvan Muller was racing with his own team in the WTCR - FIA World Touring Car Cup

 Three WRC starts, two attempts at Le Mans 24h